 Do we live in 5D conscious observer space-time where the unified field of consciousness is the 5th dimension, space of all probabilities?
-Out of trillions first-person experiences available to you in any given moment somehow you get to experience only one of them thus collapsing all other potentialities except one which manifests in a Conscious Observer Moment (COM).
-A series of sequential COMs creates your continuous flow of time and your unitary sensation of "reality".
+Out of trillions first-person experiences available to you in any given moment somehow you get to experience only one of them thus collapsing all other potentialities except one which manifests in a conscious instant (CI).
+A series of sequential CIs creates your continuous flow of time and your unitary sensation of "reality".

 Video: Closer to Truth - Interview with Guilio Tononi

 In recent paper, published in PloS Biology, proposing the Two-Stage Model of Consciousness, researchers Michael Herzog and Frank Scharnowski argue that our conscious perception comes in discrete snapshots, "time slices", like 3D images flicking quickly through a projector.
 This theory, as its name suggests, shows that consciousness is in fact developed in two stages - conscious and unconscious moments few hundred milliseconds long - on and off.